theonjs/theon/README.md

 ### Writing HTTP adapters

-One of the main responsabilities of an HTTP agent adapter is acting as a interface mapper between `theon` scope and the target HTTP client, adapting both request and response interfaces.
+One of the main responsibilities of an HTTP agent adapter is acting as an interface mapper between `theon` scope and the target HTTP client, adapting both request and response interfaces.

 Here you can see an example of an HTTP adapter implementation for the node's [request](https://github.com/request/request) package: